-- Students going directly from the BS degree to the PhD degree are recommended to take the written qualifying exam by the semester after they complete five courses in their graduate programs.
+- Students going directly from the B.S. degree to the Ph.D. degree are recommended to take the written qualifying exam after they have completed five courses in their graduate programs.

-- Score < 70%: unacceptable.
-Student will be allowed a second attempt at the written exam in the regularly scheduled qualifying exam period of the following semester.
+- Score < 50%: unacceptable.
+Student will be allowed a second attempt at the written exam in the next regularly scheduled qualifying exam period.

 - If an oral exam is required it will be administered by a committee of at least three civil engineering faculty members.
 The oral exam committee must be submitted to the Civil Graduate Program Director at least 24 hours before the oral exam.
-The Chair of the Oral Exam Committee will be selected by the Civil Graduate Program Director.
+The Chair of the Oral Exam Committee will be selected by the Director of Civil Engineering Graduate Program.

 Core Areas and Exam Format for Ph.D.
 Candidates in Civil Engineering, including Structural/Mechanics, Hydrosystems/Oceans and Geotechnical Engineering

 |Engineering Mathematics||Ordinary differential equations, partial differential equations, linear algebra, vector calculus|